 These supramolecular characteristics of humic acids are consistent across various sources, with the behavior of humic acids in solutions being largely independent of the origin matrix.
 The only noticeable variations involve minor shifts in measured distributions, indicating a tendency for slightly larger particles with higher molecular weight in some cases or smaller particles with lower molecular weight in others (Širůček, et al., 2021).
 Klučáková (2018) detected two to three fractions with different size.
-The large macroparticles were with a size larger than 1 μ m, the medium fractions in fulvic submicroparticles have, an average, diameters of 500-1.200 nm, and in humic acids even smaller - 300-600 nm.
+The large macroparticles were with a size larger than 1 $\mu$ m, the medium fractions in fulvic submicroparticles have, an average, diameters of 500-1.200 nm, and in humic acids even smaller - 300-600 nm.
 The small nanoparticles (<100 nm) were detected mainly in alkaline solutions.
 In comparison to other humic acids, the fulvic acids can form more easily bigger particles with more functional groups.
-The colloidal humic acids are more stable but the stability of fulvic acids could increase with a higher stability.
+The colloidal humic acids are more stable but the stability of fulvic acids could increase with increase of the pH values.
+In general, the increase in particle size of humic acids is usually associated with a higher stability.
 The structure of humic and fulvic acids are linked to the organic matter from where they have been extracted.
 As an example, under some conservation technologies such as no-till, the aromatic and aliphatic chemical structures of the aggregates were very well preserved (Machado, et al., 2020).